vaunapuu/AI-kusimused/README.md

 # AI Act Implementation Tool

-Opinionated implementation of [AI act questions](https://github.com/NGO-Algorithm-Audit/AI-Act-Questions) created by the Algorithm Audit team.
+Opinionated implementation of [AI act questions](https://github.com/NGO-Algorithm-Audit/AI-Act-Questions) created by the Algorithm Audit team in collaboration with the muncipality of Amsterdam.

 # How to run